Aloo Patta Gobhi, Cabbage Potato Curry:

 Cover the pan and cook till potatoes are almost done and liquid sufficiently reduced.

 Add chopped cabbage.
 Cook covered for 2 minutes.
-If there is still liquid in the pan, uncover and cook on high heat to evaporate all the liquid.
+If there is still liquid in the pan, uncover and cook to evaporate all the liquid.

 Garnish with coriander and green chilli peppers.